 Tip: Please confirm with your operator about the vehicle, before signing up for Parque Pingüino Rey tour, or be prepared for an uncomfortable day.

 The tour recommended that we carry a packed lunch for the trip, but the day before the trip was 1st Jan and every shop/bakery was closed.
-So the tour guide made a lunch stop in the town of Porvenir at a really small café, with limited options, but included king crab pie.
-Notable was the complimentary local bread served at the cafe – it was fried instead of baked and reminded me of kulchas from home.
+So the tour guide made a lunch stop in the town of Porvenir at a really small café, with limited options.
+Notable was the complimentary local bread served at the cafe – it was fried instead of baked and seemed like a mix between puris and kulchas back home.

 After all the travelling, when we reached the park, we only got about 45 mins with the penguins there.
 Frankly, the 45 minutes also felt like too much if you did not have a camera (with a zoom lens).
 There were only 2 groups of penguins in the park, with a total population of about 40-50 birds.
 The park itself is set near a tidal creek, and is windswept with scattered shrubs and grasses.
 Unlike Isla Magdalena, we could only view the penguins from a distance of about 100m, that too beyond a wood-n-glass barrier.
 At that distance, mobile cameras are pointless.
 Compared to Isla Magdalena and after the long journey, this excursion was a little underwhelming.